What is breast augmentation?

-- Pain medication prescribed by your surgeon and/or acetaminophen (Tylenol®)
+- Pain medication prescribed by your surgeon and/or acetaminophen (Tylenol®).

-- Ointment or cream for incision sites (if recommended by your surgeon)
+- Ointment or cream for incision sites (if recommended by your surgeon).

-- Clean gauze to cover the incision sites
+- Clean gauze to cover the incision sites.

-- Plenty of loose, comfortable, button-down blouses or shirts
+- Plenty of loose, comfortable, button-down blouses or shirts.

 Your surgeon will probably remove your stitches in about one week.
 You should not do any heavy lifting for at least four weeks.
-If you are physically active in sports, it may take up to six weeks before you are able to return to those activities.
+If you are physically active in sports, it may take up to six weeks before you can return to those activities.

 Risks / Benefits